-Some people act stubbornly just to piss you off.
-You may have caused them some kind of pain in the past and now they’re getting back at you passive-aggressively.
+Some people act stubbornly just to annoy others.
+You may have caused them some kind of a pain in the past and now they’re getting back at you passive-aggressively.
 Stubbornness allows them to release their hidden feelings of hatred and hostility towards you.

 Handling a stubborn person

-A stubborn person can be difficult to handle because he tends to be closed-minded and inflexible.
-However, if you try to dig deeper and find out the real reason behind his stubbornness then dealing with him will become a lot easier.
+A stubborn person can be difficult to handle because they tend to be closed-minded and inflexible.
+However, if you try to dig deeper and find out the real reason behind their stubbornness then dealing with them will become a lot easier.

-You can even directly try to ask him why he’s being so stubborn.
-This can force him to become self-aware and reflect on his behavior.
+You can even directly try to ask them why they’re being so stubborn.
+This can force them to become self-aware and reflect on their behaviour.